desmos-labs/primer/phases/phase-1/setup/README.md

 2. Having Git installed.
    If you do not have it yet, you can get it here: [Git Downloads](https://git-scm.com/downloads).

-3. Having Git setup with GitHub
+3. Having Git setup with GitHub.
    If you have not done it yet, you can connect Git with GitHub following these procedure: [Set up Git](https://help.github.com/en/github/getting-started-with-github/set-up-git).

 ## Setup